Yarlord/ClassroomsBPGC/README.md

 # Using this app
-Click on available empty classrooms
+Click on available empty classrooms.

-Select time (first one is from, second is till)
+Select time (first one is from, second is till).

 Click on each dropdown for finding empty classrooms on each side.

 ## Credits :